 - Haggling is very common in the country of Thailand, especially in Bangkok City.
 A lot of you may think that this is quite embarrassing, but hey, vendors actually enjoy playing bargains with customers.

-- Most probably, vendors may give you a higher/ inflated price if they see you as a tourists.
-Thus, this is the perfect time to haggle!
+- Most probably, vendors may give you a higher/ inflated price if they see that you are a tourist.
+Thus, this is the ideal time to haggle!

 - Eat like a local

-- Avoid western foods as it is quite expensive comparing it to Thailand’s local food- probably tripling its price.
-Instead, be open to explore local foods and find out how its price is way less than what you expect!
+- Avoid western food as it is quite expensive compared to Thailand’s local food–probably triple the price.
+Instead, be open to explore local food and find out how its price is way less than what you expect!

 - Use Public Transportation

 - Navigating around the city may seem chaotic and complicated.
-But when you get the hold of it, it’s going to be simple and easy for you.
-What I primarily suggest is for you to familiarize the train system in Bangkok City, and don’t be afraid to ask the locals for directions.
+But when you get a hang of it, it’s going to be simple and easy for you.
+What I primarily suggest is for you to familiarize yourself with the train system in Bangkok City, and don’t be afraid to ask the locals for directions.